bahrus/carbon-copy/README.md

 ## c-c -- Codeless Web Components

-For more extended functionality, use element c-c or carbon-copy (reference:  carbon-copy/c-c.js).
+For more extended functionality, use element c-c, "codeless component" (reference:  carbon-copy/c-c.js).

 Unlike b-c-c, c-c actually generates a custom (web) component on the fly, based on the id of the template.
 If the template is a simple word, like "mytemplate" the generated custom element will have name c-c-mytemplate.
 If the id has a dash in it, it will create a custom element with that name (so id's are limited to what is allowed in terms of custom element names).